Mohamed ElBaradei: 14 August government raids and resignation

 On 14 August 2013, following a violent crackdown by security forces on supporters of deposed president Mohamed Morsi, in which at least 525 people were killed, ElBaradei resigned as vice president.
 In his resignation letter, ElBaradei stated: "...I always saw peaceful alternatives for resolving this societal wrangling.
 Certain solutions were proposed, which could have led to national conciliation, but things have come this far ...
 It has become difficult for me to continue bearing the responsibility for decisions with which I do not agree and the consequences of which I fear.
 I cannot bear the responsibility for a single drop of blood before God, before my own conscience or the citizens..."
 He then left the country for Vienna, where he was previously based as Director General of The International Atomic Energy Agency.

 After his resignation, an Egyptian law professor at Helwan University, Sayyed Ateeq, filed lawsuit against ElBaradei, accusing him of a "betrayal of trust".
 As Ateeq told Reuters, "Dr. ElBaradei was entrusted with this position and he had a duty to go back to those who entrusted him and ask to resign."
 The case was heard in Cairo in October that year, and dismissed.

 Other activities

 Mohamed ElBaradei is a Member of the Global Leadership Foundation, an organization that works to support democratic leadership, prevent and resolve conflict through mediation and promote good governance in the form of democratic institutions, open markets, human rights and the rule of law.
 It does so by making available, discreetly and in confidence, the experience of former leaders to today's national leaders.
 It is a not-for-profit organization composed of former heads of government, senior governmental and international organization officials who work closely with heads of government on governance-related issues of concern to them.

 ElBaradei is a member of the Global Commission on Drug Policy.

+Personal life

+ElBaradei is married to Aida El Kashef, a former early-childhood teacher.
+They have two children.